NJAU-CDSIC/ProtSeqGen/README.md

    d. **TS45**: A benchmark dataset consisting of 45 protein structures.

-   e. **IDRome**: An additional benchmark dataset for evaluating performance on the IDRome subset.
+   e. **IDRome-120**: A benchmark dataset consisting of 120 intrinsically disordered proteins (a small subset of IDRome).

 - **ProtSeqGen_code**: Main code file for the ProtSeqGen model.